makemusicday/gemini-api-docs/src/authentication.rst

 Authentication
 ==============

-As stated on the first page of the documentation, authentication is handled via OAuth2_ mechanisms, specifically, the password grant flow.
+The Gemini API uses OAuth2_ for client authentication and as such you will need to request client credentials prior to being able to interact with most facets of the API.
+It is currently limited to the password grant flow.

 Once you have requested and obtained a client ID and secret, you will be able to use those to exchange a user's credentials for a bearer token.
-All other API functionality that is protected by authentication requires that a bearer token be provided.
+All API functionality that is protected by authentication requires that a valid bearer token be provided.

 There are many libraries and frameworks that implement the OAuth 2 specification and will be compatible with the API's implementation.
 You are, of course, more than welcome to interact with the API via your own custom built OAuth 2 client library.

-The included examples are basic examples using ``python``.
-It is highly recommended that you use environment variables to set secret (and non-static) values in your code.

 Creating a user